ARROW Expands Presence In Vietnam With DASH Support, Bringing Smart Bathroom Solutions To Local Consumers

 In the long term, DASH is focused not only on expanding its product offerings but also on building a nationwide showroom network, with a strong emphasis on enhancing customer experience and providing exceptional after-sales services.

-Embodying the spirit of“Intelligence of Living,” which seeks to offer modern, convenient, and trend-forward interior solutions, the ARROW showroom on Thành Thái Street is designed to provide customers with a shopping experience that blends high-tech innovation with natural elements.
-Spanning three stories and 1,000 m2, the showroom is divided into:
+Embodying the spirit of 'Intelligence of Living,' which seeks to offer modern, convenient, and trend-forward interior solutions, the ARROW showroom on Thnh Thi Street is designed to provide customers with a shopping experience that blends high-tech innovation with natural elements.
+Spanning three stories and 1,000 m, the showroom is divided into:

 Website: